Gil Zalsman: Career

 Zalsman served on the editorial board of numerous scientific publications, including the World Journal of Psychiatry, Mental Health & Prevention Journal, and the International Journal of Psychiatry in Clinical Practice.
 He was deputy editor of the Israel Journal of Psychiatry (IJP) and scientific advisor to the American Foundation for Suicide Prevention.
 He has been a member of the Committee for Research and Development at the Sackler Faculty of Medicine since 2013.
-He is the president of the Israeli Society of Biological Psychiatry (ISBP) and serves on the executive committee at the European College of Neuropsychopharmacology (ECNP).
+He is the president of the Israeli Society of Biological Psychiatry (ISBP) and served on the executive committee at the European College of Neuropsychopharmacology (ECNP).

 Publications

 Zalsman has published over 200 papers and participated in 170 scientific meetings.